SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity didn't think anything of it.

-Moments later she realized what it was for, as Rainbow Dash flew up and hovered in front of them.
+Moments later, she realized what it was for, as Rainbow Dash flew up and hovered in front of them.

 Rainbow asked, voice full of bravado and gusto, "Are you ready for a show?"